CJYLZS/py-zsh-history-suggest/README.md

 a test version

-only use in this README directory
+only used in this README directory

 ```shell
 # in zsh